Glottography/tutorials/digitising/index.md

 &nbsp;

-Right-click to finish and close the polygon.
-This will open a dialog box where you can enter attribute values for the feature you just created.
-For example, here we enter information for the **Wersing** language, including its name, Glottocode, map name and year.
+Right-clicking will also open a dialog box where you can enter attribute values for the feature you just created.
+For example, here we enter information for the *Wersing* language, including its name, Glottocode, map name and year.
+Notice how the ID is automatically generated (Autogenerate), ensuring no duplicates

 <figure>
   <img src="images/add_attributes.png" alt="Adding attributes" width="500" />